smart-data-models/dataModel.UrbanMobility/TransitManagement/doc/spec_FR.md

       description: "Describes the initial scheduled start time of the trip corresponding to the vehicle this observation.
 An example format for this field - 11:15:35 or 25:15:35.
 SameAs: 'start_time' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)"
       format: time
       type: string
       x-ngsi:
         type: Property
+    stopInfo:
+      description: Information about the path the vehicle corresponding to this observation travels along.
+      properties:
+        stop_code:
+          description: "Property.
+This field contains short text or a number that uniquely identifies the stop for passengers.
+Can be same as stop_id if it is for public.
+SameAs: 'stop_code' field from GTFS Static Field definitions-stops.txt (https://developers.google.com/transit/gtfs/reference#stopstxt)."
+          type: string
+        stop_desc:
+          description: "Property.
+This field contains a description of a stop.
+SameAs: 'stop_desc' field from GTFS Static Field definitions-stops.txt (https://developers.google.com/transit/gtfs/reference#stopstxt)."
+          type: string
+        stop_id:
+          description: Property.
+Unique ID assigned to the stop corresponding to this observation.
+          type: string
+        stop_name:
+          description: "Property.
+Describes the name of a stop or station.
+SameAs: 'stop_name' field from GTFS Static Field definitions-stops.txt (https://developers.google.com/transit/gtfs/reference#stopstxt)."
+          type: string
+        stop_url:
+          description: "Property.
+This field contains the URL of a web page about a particular stop and is different from the agency_url and the route_url fields.
+SameAs: 'stop_url' field from GTFS Static Field definitions-stops.txt (https://developers.google.com/transit/gtfs/reference#stopstxt)."
+          type: string
+      type: object
+      x-ngsi:
+        type: Property
+    stopTimeUpdateInfo:
+      description: "Updated sorted stop sequence for the trip made by the vehicle corresponding to this observation, not to be considered if schedule_realtionship is CANCELED.
+SameAs: 'stop_time_update' field from GTFS Realtime message-TripUpdate (https://developers.google.com/transit/gtfs-realtime/reference#message-tripupdate)."
+      properties:
+        stopScheduleRelationship:
+          description: "Property.
+Describes the relationship between the static schedule and the stop.
+SameAs: 'schedule_relationship' field from GTFS Realtime message-StopTimeUpdate ENUM[SCHEDULED, SKIPPED, NO_DATA] (https://developers.google.com/transit/gtfs-realtime/reference#message-stoptimeupdate)."
+          type: string
+        stop_id:
+          description: Property.
+Unique ID assigned to the stop corresponding to this observation.
+          type: string
+        stop_sequence:
+          description: 'Property.
+This field identifies the order of the stops for a particular trip.
+The values for stop_sequence must be non-negative integers, and they must increase along the trip.
+For example, the first stop on the trip could have a stop_sequence of 1, the second stop on the trip could have a stop_sequence of 23, the third stop could have a stop_sequence of 40, and so on.'
+          type: number
+      type: object
+      x-ngsi:
+        type: Property
+    stopTimesInfo:
+      description: A descriptor of realtime update on the schedule of a vehicle along a trip.
+      properties:
+        arrival_time:
+          description: "Property.
+Specifies the arrival time at a specific stop for a specific trip on a route.
+Times must be eight digits in HH:MM:SS format (HH:MM:SS is also accepted, if the hour begins with 0).
+Note: Trips that span multiple dates will have stop times greater than 24:00:00.
+For example, if a trip begins at 10:30:00 p.m. and ends at 2:15:00 a.m. on the following day, the stop times would be 22:30:00 and 26:15:00.
+Entering those stop times as 22:30:00 and 02:15:00 would not produce the desired results.
+SameAs: 'arrival_time' field from GTFS Static Field definitions-stop_times.txt (https://developers.google.com/transit/gtfs/reference#stop_timestxt)."
+          format: time
+          type: string
+        continuous_drop_off:
+          description: "Property.
+Indicates whether a rider can alight from the transit vehicle at any point along the vehicle’s travel path.SameAs: 'continuous_drop_off' field from GTFS Static Field definitions-stop_times.txt (https://developers.google.com/transit/gtfs/reference#stop_timestxt)."
+          type: number
+        continuous_pickup:
+          description: "Property.
+Indicates whether a rider can board the transit vehicle at any point along the vehicle’s travel path.SameAs: 'continuous_pickup' field from GTFS Static Field definitions-stop_times.txt (https://developers.google.com/transit/gtfs/reference#stop_timestxt)."
+          type: number
+        departure_time:
+          description: "Property.
+Specifies the departure time from a specific stop for a specific trip on a route.
+Times must be eight digits in HH:MM:SS format (HH:MM:SS is also accepted, if the hour begins with 0).
+Note: Trips that span multiple dates will have stop times greater than 24:00:00.
+For example, if a trip begins at 10:30:00 p.m. and ends at 2:15:00 a.m. on the following day, the stop times would be 22:30:00 and 26:15:00.
+Entering those stop times as 22:30:00 and 02:15:00 would not produce the desired results.
+SameAs: 'departure_time' field from GTFS Static Field definitions-stop_times.txt (https://developers.google.com/transit/gtfs/reference#stop_timestxt)."
+          format: time
+          type: string
+        drop_off_type:
+          description: "Property.
+Indicates drop off method.
+SameAs: 'drop_off_type' field from GTFS Static Field definitions-stop_times.txt (https://developers.google.com/transit/gtfs/reference#stop_timestxt)."
+          type: string
+        pickup_type:
+          description: "Property.
+Indicates pickup method.SameAs: 'pickup_type' field from GTFS Static Field definitions-stop_times.txt (https://developers.google.com/transit/gtfs/reference#stop_timestxt)."
+          type: string
+        stop_headsign:
+          description: "Property.
+This field contains the text that appears on a sign that identifies the trip’s destination to passengers.
+SameAs: 'stop_headsign' field from GTFS Static Field definitions-stop_times.txt (https://developers.google.com/transit/gtfs/reference#stop_timestxt)."
+          type: string
+        stop_id:
+          description: Property.
+Unique ID assigned to the stop corresponding to this observation.
+          type: string
+        stop_sequence:
+          description: 'Property.
+This field identifies the order of the stops for a particular trip.
+The values for stop_sequence must be non-negative integers, and they must increase along the trip.
+For example, the first stop on the trip could have a stop_sequence of 1, the second stop on the trip could have a stop_sequence of 23, the third stop could have a stop_sequence of 40, and so on.'
+          type: number
+        trip_id:
+          description: 'Property.
+Trip ID/Trip name allotted to the bus corresponding to this observation, in consideration to the time of the day and the direction of the trip on the given routeId.'
+          type: string
+      type: object
+      x-ngsi:
+        type: Property
     stop_code: